codeguru42/android-apprentice/_drafts/robolectric.md

 3. We write the test in a method annotated with `@Test`.
 First, we call `Robolectric.setupActivity(MainActivity.class)` to create the activity.
 Then we assert that the returned reference is not null.
 I decided to use [`assertThat()`][10] which uses a [Hamcrest matcher][9].
 Alternatively, you can use [`assertNotNull()`][11].
 Using Hamcrest matchers provides a [fluent syntax][12] which is much easer to read and write than the traditional JUnit assertions.

+Conclusion
+--

+Robolectric eases the pain of testing Android apps.
+It allows us to write unit tests which do not have to be deployed to a device thereby decreasing the amount of time needed to run these tests.

 [1]:https://github.com/codeguru42/robolectric-examples
 [2]:https://github.com/codeguru42/robolectric-examples/tree/activity-test
 [3]:https://github.com/codeguru42/robolectric-examples/blob/activity-test/activity-test/src/main/res/layout/activity_main.xml